e-picas/bash-utils/README.md

 For a documentation of the library, please see the [documentation manpage](man/MANPAGE.7.md).

 For a complete review of the library's usage, please see the [usage manpage](man/MANPAGE.1.md).

+If you want to test the library locally, you need to install its binary in one of your `$PATH` directory (it will be replaced if you finally install the library):

+    ln -s "$(pwd)/bin/bash-utils" /usr/local/bin/